Toshiba Laptop

 In the next step, we will remove the motherboard.

-Disconnect all cables connecting to the motherboard.
-Remove the screws securing the motherboard.
+Disconnect all cables connecting to the motherboard and remove the screws securing the motherboard.

 The back of the motherboard